-The Court can order removal of the child only if the Court finds by a preponderance of the evidence that:
+The court can order removal of the child only if it finds by a preponderance of the evidence that:

-- removal "is necessary to prevent imminent physical damage or harm to the child"; and - removal is in the best interest of the Indian child (as that phrase is defined in ORICWA).
+- ODHS satisfied the inquiry and notice requirements; - removal "is necessary to prevent imminent physical damage or harm to the child"; and - removal is in the best interest of the Indian child (as that phrase is defined in ORICWA).

-If the Court orders the child's removal, it must also order ODHS to immediately notify the Court if the circumstances necessitating the removal of the Indian child cease to exist; at that point, the Court must hold another shelter hearing to determine whether protective custody remains necessary.
+If the court orders the child's removal, it must also order ODHS to immediately notify the court if the circumstances necessitating the removal of the Indian child cease to exist; at that point, the court must hold another shelter hearing to determine whether protective custody remains necessary.

-ORICWA Oregon Laws 2020. ch.
-14 § 31(3)(b) & (c) (ORS 419B.185(3)(b) & (c)); 25 USC § 1922.
+Or Laws 2021, ch 398, §56(5)(a) & (b); 25 USC § 1922.
 For more information, see the Chapter 2 section on Best Interest of the Indian Child.